 Gift Ideas for Truck Drivers

-Surviving Life On the Road
+February 22, 2021Surviving Life On the Road

-March 1, 2021Seeing a warning light come on indicating your engine has low oil pressure could mean you have a serious problem.
+Seeing a warning light come on indicating your engine has low oil pressure could mean you have a serious problem.

-Having the right oil, along with the correct level of oil and oil pressure is essential for an engine to run optimally.
+Having the right oil, along with the correct level of oil and oil pressure, is essential for an engine to run optimally.
 If the pressure drops too much, an engine can be damaged beyond repair in a matter of minutes.

 To potentially save yourself a huge repair bill and an even bigger headache, it’s a good idea to familiarize yourself with what oil pressure is, why it’s important, some of the common causes of low oil pressure problems, and what to do in the case of an emergency.